chelseadoeleman/frontend-applications/README.md

 #### Day 9 Polymer | 18 October 2018
 Today was mostly making sure the Risk Assessment worked on every component and updated real time.
 On the way I ran into a lot of different errors, but in the end I resolved all of them.
 In the morning I've mostly tried to explain the risk assessment calculator to Linda and Jessie, so I could make sure I understood the code better than I did before.
 Around midday I have spent time into my documentation and styling.

+## Future adaptations in my code
+* Seperate css files and no inline and html
+* For youth workers to be able to switch between different profiles
+* Linting
+* Media queries, so it will be accessable on multiple devices
+* For other youth workers to be able to access these files, but not be able to see the person in concern, because of privacy matters.

 ## License
 This repository is licensed as [MIT](license) by [Chelsea Doeleman](https://github.com/chelseadoeleman), 2018